Shopify/polaris/polaris.shopify.com/content/content/grammar-and-mechanics.md

 ### Product and feature names

-In general, if a feature or product isn’t unique to Shopify, don’t capitalize it (such as blogs, navigation, pages).
-If it’s unique to Shopify and marketable as its own product, capitalize it (such as Shopify Payments, or Frenzy).
+In general, if a feature or product isn’t unique to Shopify, such as blogs, navigation, or pages, then don’t capitalize it.
+If it’s unique to Shopify and marketable as its own product, such as Shopify Payments or Frenzy, then capitalize it.

 <!-- dodont -->